-We’re keeping an eye on local area network trends to bring you the most up to date information about your networks.
-Whether you’re familiar with your current set-up or you’re exploring new possibilities, we explore what the future of LAN looks like.
+We’re keeping an eye on local area network trends to bring you the most up-to-date information about your networks.
+Whether you’re familiar with your current set-up or you’re exploring new possibilities, we’re exploring what the future of LAN looks like.

-The humble LAN – the network that connects endpoints in offices and factories around the globe to network “services”.
+The humble LAN – local area network – is the network that connects endpoints in offices and factories around the globe to network “services”.
 This network allows those endpoints to access data, run machinery and a whole host of other features.
-Users can extract and manipulate the data accessed to produce some outputs, service customers, and other work at the endpoint.
+Users can extract and manipulate the data accessed to produce some outputs, service customers and other work at the endpoint.
 In simple terms it’s vital, but things are changing.

-Over the last 30 years, the LAN has evolved from Token Ring to BNC/Coax LAN to the modern Gigabit plus ethernet that we know today.
-We also now have organisation-wide WiFi that works wherever you are so users are not tethered to desks, and you can get additional kit on the network without adding lots more cabling.
+Over the last 30 years, the LAN has evolved from Token Ring LAN to BNC/Coax LAN to the modern Gigabit Plus ethernet that we know today.
+We also now have organisation-wide Wi-Fi that works wherever you are so users are not tethered to desks, and you can get additional kit onto your network without adding lots more cabling.